How Can Probiotics Help With Mood?

 - Bifidobacterium animalis – may modulate brain activity

-- Bifidobacterium longum – helps relieve IBS symptoms, may reduce anxiety and depression
+- Bifidobacterium longum – helps relieve gut symptoms, may reduce mood issues

 - Bifidobacterium bifidum – helps in generating vitamin B-12 and K which influences the mood

-- Bifidobacterium infantis – helps in IBS treatment and promotes relaxation
+- Bifidobacterium infantis – helps with gut issues and promotes relaxation

 It can be a challenge to get all these probiotics species in yogurt or fermented foods on the regular, which is why we at Lifted Naturals have developed a variety of MOOD FORMULATED Probiotics with the best probiotic species.

-None of our products have any added ingredients or fillers and they are also free from these main allergens: dairy, soy, gluten, & corn.
+None of our products have any added fillers and they are also shelf stables, which means they DO NOT require refrigeration.

-What you need are hard-working probiotics to improve your mood and gut health so you can relax knowing your brain and your gut are positively communicating every day.
+What we need are hard-working probiotics to improve our mood and gut health so we can relax knowing that brain and your gut are positively communicating every day.
+That’s the #gutbrainaxis at work!